adubey7296/Spotify_Top100_Analysis/README.md

 # Dataset
 * At the end of each year, Spotify compiles a playlist of the songs streamed most often over the course of that year and this playlist has 100 tracks.
 The dataset I used was already available on Kaggle: Top Spotify Tracks of 2018 or 2017.

-* Top 100 songs from Spotify seem like a reasonable dataset to consider as our hit songs.(of year 2017 or 2018)
+* Top 100 songs from Spotify seem like a reasonable dataset to consider as our hit songs(of year 2017 or 2018).